GuillaumeGermain/CNN/README.md

                          verbose=verbose,
                          callbacks=callback_list)

-This data augmentation generator produces small variations out of each original picture, and it's even done on the fly, for a best efficiency.
+This generator produces small variations out of each original picture, and it's even done on the fly, for a best efficiency.
 This leads to a much wider range of pictures and helps reducing overfitting.
 The test dataset is also augmented using the same technique.

-In practice, with a typical batch_size of 32, the data generator produces new variations out of each original picture.
+In practice, with a typical batch_size of 32, the data generator produces 32 new variations out of each original picture.
-That means, from our original set of 8000 pictures for the training set, we actually get 256000, which is clearly better for a proper training.
+That means, from our original set of 8000 pictures for the training set, we will actually train our model over 256000 pictures, which is clearly better.
 In my case, I use a batch_size of 16, and it still takes around 25 minutes per epoch (1 pass through the data).
 For that reason, I saved the network parameters weights to conveniently load them again and continue the training later.